Lleida | Page 4 | Cultural Heritage. Goverment of Catalonia.

 GOLD INTERPRETATION CENTRE

-SEARCHING FOR GOLF IN THE RIVER SEGRE
+SEARCHING FOR GOLD IN THE SEGRE RIVER

-TASTE THE FLAVOURS OF THE SECÀ
+TASTING OF THE FLAVOURS OF THE SECÀ

 ANDALUSIAN LUNCH